openhab/openhab-docs/_addons_bindings/daikin/readme.md

 # Daikin Binding

 The Daikin binding allows you to control your Daikin air conditioning units with openHAB.
 In order to do so, your Daikin air conditioning unit must have a BRP072A42 or BRP15B61 WiFi adapter installed.

 ## Supported Things

 Daikin air conditioning units with a BRP072A42 or BRP15B61 installed.
 This may work with the older KRP series of wired adapters, but has not been tested with them.

 ## Discovery

-This addon will broadcast messages on your local network looking for Daikin air conditioning units and adding them to the queue of new items discovered.
+This add-on will broadcast messages on your local network looking for Daikin air conditioning units and adding them to the queue of new items discovered.
 You can also manually add a new item if you know the IP address.

 ## Thing Configuration